Physical Quantities v1.0.0

 bazel test //:all

 Code coverage (also known as test coverage) measures the extent to which a library's source code is covered by its tests.
-The Physical Quantities library currently has 100% coverage.
+The Physical Quantities library currently has 100% code coverage and aims to maintain this complete level of coverage going forward.

-In addition to these requirements, code coverage computation also requires the CMake build system and either the GCC C++ compiler or the Clang C++ compiler; see the Requirements section for more information on these.
+In addition to these requirements, code coverage computation also requires the CMake build system and either the GCC C++ compiler or the Clang C++ compiler; see the Configuration section for more information.

 Compute the Physical Quantities library's code coverage with: